dhongadeaakash/Apache-Spark-Programs/README.md

 # Apache-Spark-Programs
-All the scripts in the program are developed using Apache Spark using Jupyter Refer http://spark.apache.org/docs/latest/api/python/pyspark.html for documentation
+All the scripts in the program are developed using Apache Spark using Jupyter.
+Refer http://spark.apache.org/docs/latest/api/python/pyspark.html for documentation
 # Description of the Pograms
 ##Word Processing Program